cabumtz/boilerplate/README.md

 # What is this? #

 This Boilerplate is a HTML5/CSS/JS Skeleton for start a web site quickly and orderly.
-Contains a group of Javscript plugins and CSS/LESS styles for a rapid start.
+Contains a group of Javscript plugins and CSS/LESS styles for a rapid start of a web develpment.

+It uses the tools and the file structure i've used for my projects and I think is comfortable and optimal to work with multiple platforms (Web2py, Flask, Django, CodeIgniter, etc).

+This is my attempt to solve problems that occur with poor communication between designer and programmer for a lack of guidelines.

 # How i use this? #

-Just clone the repo and start add, edit and delete as necessary.
+You must clone the repo and start add, edit and delete as necessary.
 For a best practices follow the next conventions.

 ## File structure and names ##